abourtnik/emojis-world/README.md

 ## Tecnhical detail

 * API is using Node.js with the Express.js framework
-* All emojis data are stored in a Elastic Search database
+* All emojis data are stored in a Elasticsearch database
 * Request data are stored in MongoDB database

 ## Contributing